hugomods/site/main/content/docs/docker/index.md

 We set up an automated workflow for checking and building latest Hugo images, which can be triggered by:

-1. [Cron job](https://github.com/hugomods/docker/actions/workflows/build.yml) which runs every 10 min.
+1. [Cron job](https://github.com/hugomods/docker/actions/workflows/build.yml) which runs every 30 mins.
 2. Commenting on [the issue](https://github.com/hugomods/docker/issues/3).

 ## Images